ImTheTom/OldSideProjectsCode/README.md

 # Side Projects Repository

-This repository is for just general code from my side projects that I created while at uni from 2017-2019ish.
+This repository is for just general code I created on the side while at uni from 2017-2019ish.